danielgordon10/re3-tensorflow/README.md

 Re3 is a real-time recurrent regression tracker.
 It offers accuracy and robustness similar to other state-of-the-art trackers while operating at 150 FPS.
 For more details, contact xkcd@cs.washington.edu.
 This repository implements the training and testing procedure from https://arxiv.org/pdf/1705.06368.pdf.
 A sample of the tracker can be found here: https://youtu.be/RByCiOLlxug.

+## Model:
+The model weights we used in our paper were ported from Caffe to Tensorflow.
+Because they deal with padding differently, results are slightly different, but the model still works well.
+To use it, download it [here](https://goo.gl/NWGXGM), extract the tar, and place in your log directory (mine is "logs").

 ## Requirements:
 1. Python 2 (don't get me started on Python3 not being backwards compatible).
 2. [Tensorflow](https://www.tensorflow.org/) and its requirements.
 I use the pip tensorflow-gpu==1.2.0